Notification of Disassociation of PIC/DRIC/RMG

-Disassociation notifications can be sent via mail, fax or Send us a message.
+Send the disassociation notification via mail, fax or send us a message.

 Change of Pharmacist–in–Charge (PIC)